Traffic stop in Palma: 171 pills, two arrests – how safe are our streets?

 What is missing from the public debate

 We often talk about arrests and numbers, but too rarely about causes and prevention: Where do the pills come from?
 What role do short‑term renters, holiday flats or hired vehicles play?
 How do you steer young people away from dangerous designer substances like Tusi?
 And: to what extent are the local night economy, tourist peaks and transport providers an unwitting infrastructure for dealers?
-Answers are lacking because they require cross‑border investigations, data analysis and exchange with EU partners — inconvenient and complex.
+Answers are lacking because they require cross‑border investigations, data analysis and exchange with EU partners — inconvenient and complex, as highlighted in Drugs, Millions and Suspected Abuse of Office: What the Major Operation in Mallorca Reveals.

 Everyday scene from Palma